Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 - ... on Mac

 #### Creating REST API App
-Our back end doesn't need any views.
-It's going to communicate with the front end via REST API.
+Our back-end doesn't need any views.
+It's going to communicate with the front-end via REST API.
 In Grails, there is a special REST API profile for these kinds of apps.
 Unfortunately, creating a REST API app from Moonshine is a little tricky.
 We need to invoke our first command straight from our OS's terminal.

 ###### Step 4
 Open up a terminal (cmd, bash, etc.)